philips-software/terraform-provider-hsdp/docs/data-sources/cdl_research_study.md

 * `description` -  The description of the application
 * `study_owner` - The owner of the study
 * `ends_at` - The end date of the study
+* `uploaders` - The list of IAM users who have role UPLOADER
+* `monitors` - The list of IAM users who have role MONITOR
+* `study_managers` - The list of IAM users who have role STUDYMANAGER
+* `research_scientists` - The list of IAM users who have role RESEARCHSCIENTIST